Analytic and Geometric Approaches to Machine Learning: An LMS and ICMS Symposium

 About:

-The LMS and ICMS would like to invite you to participate in their upcoming Symposium: Analytic and Geometric Approaches to Machine Learning.
+The LMS and ICMS jointly hosted the Symposium: Analytic and Geometric Approaches to Machine Learning workshop.

-The aim of the workshop is to bring together researchers that apply mathematical methodology to machine learning.
-We particularly want to emphasise how mathematical theory can inform applications and vice versa.
+The aim of the workshop was to bring together researchers that apply mathematical methodology to machine learning.
+There was a particular emphasis on how mathematical theory can inform applications and vice versa.

-This virtual workshop is the first of two workshops on this topic.
-The second will be an in-person workshop to be held at the University of Bath, in December 2021.
-In this first workshop, invited speakers are encouraged to present open problems and explore interesting directions for potential research as part of their talk.
-The schedule allows participants time to initiate conversations and collaborations that can be developed at the winter workshop.
+This virtual workshop was the first of two workshops on this topic.
+The second was an in-person workshop held at the University of Bath, in December 2021.
+In this first workshop, invited speakers were encouraged to present open problems and explore interesting directions for potential research as part of their talk.
+The schedule allowed participants time to initiate conversations and collaborations that could be developed at the winter workshop.

 Confirmed speakers: